fbpx

 Each of our faculty brings a wealth of performing and teaching experience to Bloomingdale.
 Browse their individual profiles below to learn about their unique interests, qualifications, and teaching styles.

 Our private lessons are ideal for students who want a more attentive and dynamic learning experience and appreciate a one-on-one approach to learning even on a digital platform.
+We offer 30-minute trial lessons for only $30.
+Give it a try!

 Ready to Join the Bloomingdale Community?